Our Teach Abroad program in Myanmar is perfect for the adventure traveler looking to make a positive impact on their host community.

 Myanmar, also known as Burma, is a sovereign state in Southeast Asia that is bordered by India, Bangladesh, China, Laos and Thailand, putting it at the center of the cultural and ethnical crossroads of Indo-China, and creating a unique blend of cultures and religions seen nowhere else in Southeast Asia.
 One-third of Myanmar’s borders are uninterrupted coastline along the Andaman Sea and the Bay of Bengal.

 Myanmar is the largest country in Southeast Asia, and the 40th largest country in the world.
 The Myanmar population is estimated at around 48.3 Million.
-Within the past nine months, tourism has increased at an exponentially.
 It is fast becoming a hotspot for adventure travelers.
 The country is also making major strides towards democracy.

 Though political change is happening slowly, the optimism and anticipation on the faces of the local people is palatable.
 The main languages spoken are Burmese and English, with varying dialects of Burmese spoken throughout the country.